How To Set Up And Use WordPress Permalinks

 Instead of this …

-Using permalinks helps visitors understand what your page is about
+Using permalinks helps visitors and search engines understand what the post is about

-• %postname% – A sanitized version of the post title.
-For example, if your post title is ”The Five Don’ts Of DIY Home Repair!”, the postname tag will convert this into “the-five-donts-of-diy-home-repair” (all lower case characters and removed exclamation marks) in the URL.
-Tip: You can always edit the URL wording in the post slug field on the Add/Edit Post/Page screens.
+• %postname% – A sanitized version of your post title.
+For example, if the post title is ”The Five Don’ts Of DIY Home Repair!”, the postname tag will convert this into “the-five-donts-of-diy-home-repair” (all characters converted to lower case and removed exclamation symbols) in the URL.
+Tip: You can edit the wording in your post titles in the post slug field on the Add/Edit Post/Page screens.

 • %category% – A sanitized version of the category name.
 Nested sub-categories appear as nested directories in the URI (Uniform Resource Identifier – the string of characters used in the URL).
 Tip: You can edit this text in the category slug field in the New/Edit Category screens.